 4. Workforce Development

-The majority of the workforce activities reviewed for the analysis were implemented by the Office of Education in the Bureau for Economic Growth, Education and Environment (E3), followed by the Global Health Bureau.
+The majority of the workforce activities reviewed for the analysis were implemented by the Center for Education in the Bureau for Development, Democracy, and Innovation (DDI), followed by the Global Health Bureau.
 For the Office of Education, the activities were focused on public-private partnerships, strengthening student soft skills, and improving curriculum within HEIs to align with workforce needs.
 Global Health activities focused on health workforce development in the context of health systems strengthening.

 The workforce activities engaged a wide range of institutions, including traditional universities, community colleges, Technical and Vocational Education and Training (TVET) institutions, and community members outside of institutions.

 The least common type of HE activity was policy reform.
 The activities were varied:

 - Using HEI partnerships to meet policy objectives in other sectors, for example, agriculture research and policy analysis;

 - Revising entry exams for HEIs;

 - Changing HE systems, such as through the establishment of a land-grant type of higher education institution in Sudan.